-This easy truffle recipe is such a simple recipe, just a chocolate shell filled with chilled whipped cream.
-Vegan, plant-based, dairy-free and more.
+A vanilla cream chocolate truffle recipe, snappy chocolate shell filled with chilled whipped cream.
+The result is a healthy dessert, dairy-free and vegan.
 Try these cups as an afternoon energy jumpstart.

-This easy truffle recipe is simply whipped cream encased in dark chocolate.
-So easy and a reader favorite!
+This vanilla cream chocolate truffle is simply whipped cream encased in dark chocolate.
+So easy and a reader favorite, even featured on TheFeedFeed.com !
 And vegan, dairy-free, gluten-free and more.

 They are healthy, refined sugar-free, gluten-free, plant-fueled, no-bake, and filled with nutrition.
 The cream is made of nutrition-rich coconuts, and the chocolate shell is built with healthy dark chocolate.